kuratahiroyuki/Cross-Attention_PHV/README.md

 |concatenated_feature_vec.joblib|Concatenated feature vectors|

 #  Other contents
-We provided sample data, word2vec model, and Attention-PHV model as well as CLI system.
+We provided sample data, word2vec model, and Cross-attention PHV model as well as CLI system.
 Note that sample data is not the benchmark datasets and this is only present the example.